jakzo/SlzMods/changesets/Bonelab_SpeedrunTimer_Patch.md

-Added builds for patches 1 and 2 of the game.
+Added builds for patches 1, 2 and launch version of the game.